d-benvenuti/xes-refmodel-pipeline-generator/README.md

 - Increase feedback from the app when something has been done succesfully.
 - Implement the possibility to de-link objects.
-- Fix the link between StepPhase and Technology to add Step in it.
-- Implement loading functionality from JSON.
+- Implement data loading functionality from a JSON input.